freeCodeCamp/guide/pages/docs/certificates-guide/use-hex-code-to-color-elements-green/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Hex Code to Color Elements Green"
+title: "Use Hex Code to Color Elements Green"
+parent: "certificates-guide"
 ---

 Just as with <a>red</a> and the others.